-The Law Society of Ireland has always had a strong sense of CSR.
+The Law Society of Ireland (the Society) has always had a strong sense of CSR.
 This CSR Statement represents our vision for responsible and sustainable business practice through the adoption and implementation of best practice in CSR.

 The Society strives, in partnership with our members, students and employees, to work in a responsible and ethical way, to lead by example, to be a champion of CSR among the profession and to continuously improve our activities and processes.
 The Society prides itself on the many positive projects with which it has been involved.

-- Management and communication.
+- Environment, and

 The Society’s employees drive its continued success.
 They support the Society’s vision of being ‘The trusted voice of a respected solicitors’ profession’.